ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 outputs, and reversals.
 Inputs are covered on the :ref:`RC input setup page <rc-throw-trim>`.
 After the RC inputs are configured, configure the outputs.

-.. warning:: Make sure the AHRS_ORIENT is set correctly for the autopilot.
+.. warning:: Make sure the :ref:`AHRS_ORIENTATION<AHRS_ORIENTATION>` is set correctly for the autopilot.
 If it is incorrect,
              this setup will fail, and the plane may crash upon entry into any stabilize mode.

 Servo cables can be connected to any output of the autopilot,